angzhaoyu/AdsorbML-FT/README.md

 ## Acknowledgments

-- Fair-chem project for providing the machine learning framework
+- [FairChem](https://github.com/facebookresearch/fairchem) project for providing the machine learning framework
-- Open Catalyst Project for datasets and models
+- [Open Catalyst Project](https://opencatalystproject.org/) for datasets and models
+- Contributors to the AdsorbML-FT project for their valuable input and feedback

-# MK Component
+## Part 2: MK Component

-The MK (Microkinetic) component provides tools for steady-state approximation solutions to analyze reaction networks and calculate surface coverages and reaction rates.
+The MK (Microkinetic) component provides sophisticated tools for steady-state approximation solutions to analyze complex reaction networks and calculate surface coverages and reaction rates with high precision.

-## Overview
+### 2.1 MK Overview

-The MK component uses microkinetic modeling to:
+The advanced microkinetic modeling capabilities enable researchers to:
-- Calculate steady-state surface coverages of adsorbates
+- Calculate accurate steady-state surface coverages of adsorbates under various reaction conditions
-- Determine reaction rates for different pathways
+- Determine precise reaction rates for competing reaction pathways
-- Analyze the kinetics of catalytic reactions
+- Analyze the detailed kinetics of catalytic reactions at the molecular level
-- Predict product distributions
+- Predict product distributions for multi-step reaction networks
+- Identify rate-determining steps in catalytic cycles

-## Key Functions
+### 2.2 Key Functions

-The MK component includes the following key functions:
+The MK component includes the following powerful functions:

-1. `get_ra(R, P, k)` - Calculate reaction rate for a given reaction
+1. `get_ra(R, P, k)` - Calculate precise reaction rates for elementary steps
-2. `get_RP(eq_name, dict)` - Extract reactants and products from a reaction equation
+2. `get_RP(eq_name, dict)` - Extract reactants and products from reaction equations with sophisticated parsing
-3. `find_k(df_Eak, eq_1)` - Find rate constants for a given reaction
+3. `find_k(df_Eak, eq_1)` - Identify appropriate rate constants for specific reactions from the database
-4. `get_ads(eq_name)` - Identify adsorbates and small molecules in a reaction
+4. `get_ads(eq_name)` - Intelligently identify adsorbates and gas/liquid phase molecules in reaction networks
-5. `initial_ads(eqs)` - Initialize adsorbate concentrations
+5. `initial_ads(eqs)` - Initialize adsorbate concentrations with appropriate starting values
-6. `ad_bound(y, dict_bound)` - Apply boundary conditions
+6. `ad_bound(y, dict_bound)` - Apply realistic boundary conditions to the reaction system
-7. `MK(dict_ads, eqs, df, dict_bound)` - Calculate steady-state coverages and reaction rates
+7. `MK(dict_ads, eqs, df, dict_bound)` - Calculate steady-state coverages and reaction rates using numerical solvers
+8. `cal_coverge(df_1, dict_bound, ads)` - Comprehensive function to analyze coverage and reaction rates in one step

-## Boundary Conditions
+### 2.3 Boundary Conditions

 The MK model requires boundary conditions to be specified for the gas-phase and liquid-phase species.
 These are set in the `dict_bound` dictionary: